 a) Link Confluence Meeting Notes in the Calendar invites

 One of the most powerful best practices for meeting notes is to link them in your meeting invites, so everybody has easy access.
 After you create the meeting page, add a link to the page in the calendar invite!
 This helps you and all participants for easily find the page and make ongoing contributions.
-In fact the Meetical Meetings App was built around that concept and can help you follow that process almost automatically.
+In fact our Meetings App for Confluence was built around that concept and can help you follow that process almost automatically.

 c) Use restrictions for private meeting notes

 Confluence is open by nature as it should be since it follows a wiki-style approach to knowledge management.
 However some meetings might need some privacy or are more confidential.
 You can leverage the full power of Confluence for your meeting minutes as well!
 Just set the appropriate permissions (so called restrictions) on the parent page of any list of one-off meetings or for a meeting series.